google/digitalbuildings/ontology/docs/ontology_config.md

 ### Connections (coming soon) {#connections}

 Connections are described in a folder with the name `connections`.
-Connections can **only** be described in the global namespace,and the set of connections is intended to gorw infrequently.
+Connections can **only** be described in the global namespace, and the set of connections is intended to grow infrequently.

 Connections are defined by name with an associated description[^6]: